jeffb4real/ovensensorweb/README.md

 	Windows
 	C:\Users\jeffb4real\mygithub\ovensensorweb\mysite $ ..\my-env\scripts\activate.bat

-You should now see a command-line prompt that is pre-pended with the name of the virtual environment, "(my-venv)" as shown below.
+You should now see a command line prompt that is pre-pended with the name of the virtual environment, "(my-venv)" as shown below.
 Here we're checking that our python resides within our virtual environment and that it is the proper version (Python 3 or greater).

 	(my-venv) ~/mygithub/ovensensorweb/mysite $ which python
 	/Users/jeffb4real/mygithub/my-venv/bin/python